Famous Greek Sculptors

 Birthplace: Aydın, Turkey

-Apollonius of Tralles is known for creating the iconic marble structure known as the Farnese Bull, with his brother Tauriscus.
-The piece was the largest single sculpture from the antiquity and was, according to Pliny, carved from a single piece of marble in Rhodes and then acquired by Roman politician Asinius Pollio.
+Apollonius of Tralles was a renowned sculptor who achieved fame for creating the monumental marble sculpture known as the Farnese Bull in collaboration with his brother Tauriscus.
+This masterpiece, considered the largest single sculpture from antiquity, was crafted from a single piece of marble in Rhodes and later acquired by Roman politician Asinius Pollio.
+Apollonius of Tralles's professional life was marked by his exceptional skill in sculpting and his significant contributions to the artistic landscape of his time, solidifying his legacy as a master craftsman.

 28